How to Prepare for a Destination Race: A Timeline

 - If you’re committed to the race, click the “register” button ASAP – some events sell out a year in advance.

 - Book your lodging, whether it’s a hotel room or vacation rental home.
 Reservations near the transition area and/or race course will fill quickly, as will the most affordable options in the area.
+It’s best to secure a reservation that is refundable, just in case an injury/illness or travel bans (as we saw during the COVID-19 pandemic) thwart your plans to race.

 - Start a “Race” folder in your e-mail for all race- and travel-related documents, including receipts, reservations, and confirmation numbers.